Converting DXF to MIF : A Complete Guide

 Online GIS Data Conversion

-Converting MIF Data into SQLITE Format:
+Converting MIF Data into KML Format:

-Steps to Convert MIF to SQLITE:
+Steps to Convert MIF to KML:

 Step 1: Upload the Data: